-In 2013, Montana credit unions launched their first ever coordinated campaign to raise funds for Shodair Children's Hospital, and In less than two years, Montana’s credit unions successfully raised $46,000 providing furnishings for the Shodair Family House, a facility where families can stay for free and be engaged while their child receives treatment from Shodair Children’s Hospital.
+In 2013, Montana credit unions launched their first coordinated campaign to raise funds for Shodair Children's Hospital, and in less than two years, Montana’s credit unions successfully raised $46,000 providing furnishings for the Shodair Family House, a facility where families can stay for free and be engaged while their child receives treatment from Shodair Children’s Hospital.
 That’s a great accomplishment!
 It’s a continued effort that showcases our commitment to credit unions’ charity of choice nationally.

 2015 dates to remember

 - June 29: Funky Flip-Flop Friday

 - October 15: Shop for Miracles on International Credit Union Day

 - December 4: Ugly Sweater Contest